What Is Dental Bonding?

 What Are Composite Fillings?

-A composite filling is made from tooth-colored material.
-Therefore, it blends in with your natural teeth.
-Now you don’t have to worry about fillings being unsightly silver or gold.
+A composite filling is made from tooth-colored material, so it blends in with your natural teeth.
+You don’t have to worry about fillings being made of unsightly silver or gold anymore.
+Unlike amalgam (silver) fillings, they don’t contain metals like mercury.
+Instead, they’re made of reinforced resin.

-Limitations to Tooth Bonding
+Drawbacks to Tooth Bonding

 Contact us today at (813) 734-7102 to schedule an appointment